DICE-UNC/jargon/README.md

 Enhanced collection-related methods to tolerate trailing slashes on collections in various operations

+###  enhancements to transfer operations for add'l checking and path handling. #31

+For put/get to a directory, do a permission check and create any necessary subdirs as specified

 ### Misc

 Lots of small fixes, pull requests, iRODS compatability tests and fixes through work with consortium